tensorchord/pgvecto.rs-docs/src/community/adopters.md

 ## Add your app here

-If you are using pgvecto.rs in your app, please [edit this page](https://github.com/tensorchord/pgvecto.rs-docs/tree/main/src/community/adopters.md).
-We are glad to get your feedback and help you to improve your experience with pgvecto.rs.
+If you are using `pgvecto.rs` in your app, please [edit this page](https://github.com/tensorchord/pgvecto.rs-docs/tree/main/src/community/adopters.md).
+We are glad to get your feedback and help you to improve your experience with `pgvecto.rs`.